Skip to main content

 You earn money from your original music, through live performances, paid commissions, writing or releases and have been doing so for around 3 years in total.
 If you’re returning to music after taking a break, that’s fine too.
 In your application you can show us you would be able to manage your own time and be able to push your project forward, as well as being ready to take full advantage of the support available.

-How often will I need to be at Sage Gateshead?
+How often will I need to be at The Glasshouse?

-We know you’re probably going to balance this project with other commitments.
-You decide how much time to commit your project, and we’ll help you achieve what you want to in that time.
-Some artists have used 2 days per month as a starting point for planning their time.
+It’s likely you’ll be working on this project alongside other commitments.
+You decide how much time to commit to your project.
+We’ll help you achieve what you want to in that time.
+Some artists have used two days per month as a starting point for planning their time.

-The residency is not intended to be your sole employment or source of income during the period.
+The residency is not intended to be your sole employment or source of income during the 10 months.
 This is reflected in the funds available and time commitment required.

-Unfortunately, we cannot cover travel costs for meetings or rehearsals at Sage Gateshead unless the costs are due to specific access requirements.
-Travel expenses are available for the residential retreat and the performance.
+Unfortunately, we cannot cover travel costs for meetings or rehearsals at The Glasshouse unless the costs are due to specific access requirements.
+Travel expenses are available for the creative retreat and the final sharing.

-What can I do for the residential retreat?
+What can I do for the creative retreat?

 The retreat will be different for each artist, and where you go and what you focus on is up to you.
-Previous Artists in Residence have applied to a structured residency programme, undertaking a writing retreat for 4-5 days, booked some time away in an AirBnB, or spent time in a place of inspiration.
+Previous Artists in Residence have applied to a structured residency programme, undertaking a writing retreat for four to five days, booked some time away in an AirBnB, or spent time in a place of inspiration.

 How does the selection process work?

 Applications will be assessed by a panel.
-The panel will include a member of Sage Gateshead’s Artist Development team and programming team, a music industry person from the North East, and one of our previous Artists in Residence.
+The panel will include a member of The Glasshouse Artist Development team and programming team, someone from the North East music industry, and one of our previous Artists in Residence.

 How does the money work?